One Day In Bern Itinerary (Visit Landmarks & Scenic Spots)

 Let’s kick off the list of things to do in Bern for this one-day itinerary with the Bundeshaus or the Federal Palace of Switzerland.

-For me, Bundeshaus is one of the reasons why anyone interested in history should visit Bern during their trip to Switzerland.
-It is the best place to learn about Switzerland’s history and politics, as visiting Bundeshaus can give you hands-on experience of how the Swiss Government works.
+In my opinion, Bundeshaus is a key reason why anyone interested in history should visit Bern when in Switzerland.
+It’s the best place to learn about Switzerland’s history and politics, giving you a real look at how the Swiss Government operates.

 9